Lindt8/PHITS-Tools/paper.md

 (such as activity, decay heat, decay gamma-ray emission spectra, and more) as a function of time for any arbitrary irradiation schedule from any radiation source.

+The modules presented here automate the time-consuming task of extracting the numerical results (and metadata) from PHITS/DCHAIN simulations and organizes them into a standardized format, easing and expediting further practical real-world analyses.
+The modules also provide a variety of functions for some of the most common analyses one may wish to perform on PHITS/DCHAIN simulation outputs.

 # Statement of need

-`PHITS Tools` and `DCHAIN Tools` serve as an interface between the plaintext (and binary) outputs of the PHITS and DCHAIN codes and Python, greatly expediting further programmatic analyses, comparisons, and visualization in Python and providing some extra analysis tools.
+`PHITS Tools` and `DCHAIN Tools` serve as an interface between the plaintext (and binary) outputs of the PHITS and DCHAIN codes and Python&mdash;greatly expediting further programmatic analyses, comparisons, and visualization in Python&mdash;and provide some extra analysis tools.
 The outputs of the PHITS code are, aside from the special binary "dump" files, plaintext files formatted for processing by a custom visualization code (generating Encapsulated PostScript files) shipped with and automatically ran by PHITS, and those of the DCHAIN code are formatted in a variety of tabular, human-readable structures.
-Historically, programmatic extraction and organization of numerical results (and metadata) from both codes often required writing a bespoke processing script for most individual simulations, possibly preceded by manual data extraction/isolation too.
+Historically, programmatic extraction and organization of numerical results and metadata from both codes often required writing a bespoke processing script for most individual simulations, possibly preceded by manual data extraction/isolation too.
 `PHITS Tools` and `DCHAIN Tools` provide universal output parsers for the PHITS and DCHAIN codes,